peachcloud/peach-monitor/README.md

 When the `--daemon` flag is set, `peach-monitor` retrieves user-defined alert thresholds from the data store, calculates the latest data usage statistics and sets alert flags accordingly.
 These flag values can be access from other parts of the PeachCloud system to alert the user (for example, by `peach-web` for web application display).

-A `--list` flag is included as a convenience method for printing values from the data store.

 ### Usage

 `peach-monitor [FLAGS]`